-What is Emeritus Pro Bono Status?
+What is Pro Bono Status?

-- While on Emeritus Pro Bono status:
+While on pro bono status:

 - You are not allowed to practice law outside of providing free legal services through the QLSP.

 - You must pay a $200 annual license fee (the same fee as inactive status) unless you completed at least 30 hours of pro bono service with a QLSP in the prior year in which case the license fee will be waived.

 - You are not required to report MCLE credits, but you will be required to have completed a certain number of MCLE credits if you later want to return to active status.

 - Note: returning to active status after six years (on any consecutive combination of inactive, pro bono, suspended) will require that you attend a reinstatement course currently offered only twice a year.